prisma/prisma-orm-benchmarks/README.md

 3. Replace `<test-machine-ip>` with the address of your test machine from above and run:
    For Drizzle: `pnpm bench --host http://<test-machine-ip>:3000 --name drizzle` For Prisma: `pnpm bench --host http://<test-machine-ip>:3001 --name prisma`

+Note that you can run the tests with or without search queries.
+Search queries are not supported by all databases and have a significant performance impact.
+See `./bench/bench.js`.